-8.1.7 ANY-OUT Programmable Output Voltage
+8.1.8 ANY-OUT Programmable Output Voltage

-The TPS7A85 can either use external resistors or the internally-matched ANY-OUT feedback resistor network to set the output voltage.
-The ANY-OUT resistors are accessible via pins 2 and 5 to 11 and are used to program the regulated output voltage.
-Each pin can be connected to ground (active) or left open (floating), or connected to SNS.
-ANY-OUT programming is set by Equation 4 as the sum of the internal reference voltage ($V{NR/SS} = 0.8 \text{ V}$) plus the accumulated sum of the respective voltages assigned to each active pin; that is, 50mV (pin 5), 100mV (pin 6), 200mV (pin 7), 400mV (pin 9), 800mV (pin 10), or 1.6V (pin 11).
-Table 2 summarizes these voltage values associated with each active pin setting for reference.
-By leaving all program pins open or floating, the output is thereby programmed to the minimum possible output voltage equal to V{FB} .
+The TPS7A84 can use either external resistors or the internally-matched ANY-OUT feedback resistor network to set output voltage.
+The ANY-OUT resistors are accessible via pin 2 and pins 5 to 11 and are used to program the regulated output voltage.
+Each pin is can be connected to ground (active) or left open (floating), or connected to SNS.
+ANY-OUT programming is set by \pm 4 as the sum of the internal reference voltage (V{NR/SS} = 0.8 V) plus the accumulated sum of the respective voltages assigned to each active pin; that is, 50mV (pin 5), 100mV (pin 6), 200mV (pin 7), 400mV (pin 9), 800mV (pin 10), or 1.6V (pin 11). \pm 8-2 summarizes these voltage values associated with each active pin setting for reference.
+By leaving all program pins open or floating, the output is thereby programmed to the minimum possible output voltage equal to V{FB}.

-$$V{OUT} = V{NR/SS} + (\Sigma \text{ ANY-OUT Pins to Ground})$$ (4)
+$V{OUT} = V{NR/SS} + (\Sigma ANY-OUT Pins to Ground)$